Real tennis: Courts

 There are two basic designs in existence today: jeu quarré, which is an older design, and jeu à dedans.
 Both are doubly asymmetric: the two ends of the court differ in shape, as do the left and right sides.
 All existing tennis courts in the modern day are of the jeu à dedans variety, except the court at Falkland Palace in Scotland.
 The jeu à dedans court is a rectangular indoor court with high walls on all four sides and a high ceiling.
 The floor size of a court can vary from 28.3 × 9.1 m at Oxford to 29.6 × 9.6 m, and can be constructed of dyed concrete or, in some older courts, flagstone.
 The surrounding walls are usually constructed of brick or cinder block and are plastered smooth.
-Some courts, notably Prested and Washington have glass walls down to floor level, though many more have installed glass walls higher up to increase viewing capacity without impacting play.
+Some courts, notably Prested and previously Washington, have glass walls down to floor level, though many more have installed glass walls higher up to increase viewing capacity without impacting play.

 Three walls feature sloping wooden roofs, known as penthouses, built 2 to 2.2 m above the floor and extending to a width of 1.6 to 2.2 m.
 The wall without a penthouse is called the main wall.
 Protruding from the main wall is the tambour, an angled wall 0.7 to 1.0 m wide at an angle of approximately 53 degrees, though some courts can be up to 59 degrees.